berberman/arch-hs/README.md

 ❯ arch-hs -s termonad-test termonad
 ```

-Using `-s` can force skip runnable components in dependency solving.
+Using `-s` can force skip runnable components in dependency rsolving.
 This is useful when a package doesn't provide flag to disable its runnables, which will be built by default but are trivial in system level packaging.
 Notice that this only makes sense in the lifetime of `arch-hs`, whereas generated PKGBUILD and actual build processes will not be affected.